openconfig/public/release/authorization/README.md

 not the first match against a policy rule.
 Best match enables a configuration which permits a user or group access to particular OpenConfig paths while denying subordinate portions of the permitted paths, or the converse.

+Best, or most specific, match is that which has the longest match to the requested path and prefers a specific user over a group in the matching policy.

 Match rules permit a match against: